Shreeraj1746/we-upload/status.md

 3. Implemented Docker Compose management in tests to ensure a consistent environment
 4. Added cleanup procedures to maintain a clean state
 5. Added detailed documentation on running tests in the README
+6. Fixed the pytest fixture for Docker Compose management, ensuring proper environment setup/teardown for tests
+7. Consolidated redundant Docker Compose fixtures into a single, more robust implementation

 ## Next Steps
 - Implement additional file format validations